Hajuj/Applied-Reinforcement-Learning-for-Stock-Trading/README.md

 The primary focus of our project is to develop an intelligent agent that leverages historical data to make informed decisions regarding stock trading.
 Specifically, our agent will predict whether to **sell**, **hold**, or **buy a particular stock** based on the analysis of the available data.
 To accomplish this, we plan to implement advanced RL algorithms such as **Advantage Actor-Critic** (A2C) and **Proximal Policy Optimization** (PPO).

-For more information on the project please visit our [**Wiki**](https://github.com/Hajuj/Applied-Reinforcement-Learning-for-Stock-Trading/wiki)
+For more information on the project please visit our [**Wiki**](https://github.com/Hajuj/Applied-Reinforcement-Learning-for-Stock-Trading/wiki), also check our report for more detailed information [**Report**](https://github.com/Hajuj/Applied-Reinforcement-Learning-for-Stock-Trading/blob/main/ARL_Stock_Trading.pdf).

 FinRL Library Installation Guide: [Installation Link](https://finrl.readthedocs.io/en/latest/start/installation.html).